 Once we identified the answer, he placed a clothespin on the correct sound.
 (Note, he wouldn’t stay still for me to take a picture so luckily his big sister helped)

-Ready to work on counting?
-Grab your copy of the pirate beginning sound clip cards by clicking the yellow button below.
+Ready to work on letter sounds?
+Grab your copy of the pirate beginning sounds clip cards by clicking the large, yellow download button below!